Selecting a strong trade mark

 Choosing a mark that will function as a trade mark is extremely important for any business.
-While there are no fixed rules on what makes a successful trade mark, here are some things which you will need to consider to make sure you choose a good mark.

 What makes a strong trade mark?

-- If you find a same or similar mark already in use, you may want to consider licensing or acquisition.
+If you find a same or similar mark already in use, you may want to consider licensing or acquisition.
 In some cases, you may be able to file for revocation, cancellation or invalidation of an earlier mark.
 Read about objecting to and challenging trade marks.

+Trade mark registration can be complex.
 If in doubt, you may wish to seek advice from a chartered trade mark attorney.

 Businesses in Northern Ireland may also get intellectual property advice from Invest Northern Ireland's business advisers.
 Get intellectual property support from Invest NI.